Notice of Race

 15. BERTHING

-Registered boats that are taking part in the races with a home port outside Catalonia will benefit from a berth free-of-charge, except for costs, at Barcelona Royal Yacht Club between September 1 and 9, 2024..
+Registered boats that are taking part in the races will benefit from a berth free-of-charge, except for costs, at Barcelona Royal Yacht Club between July 1 and 20, 2025.

 Berths provided by the organizers during the above-mentioned dates must be used under the full responsibility of the owner or skipper of each participating boat.